nidragedd/nidragedd.github.io/_posts/2019-09-05-things-you-should-now-before-visiting-Paris.md

 </figure>

 **OBSERVATIONS**: depending on your budget, it can really cost you a lot to sleep in Paris.
 The most expensive neighbourhoods are the one in the center of the city, you will pay less and less gradually as you go further but in those neighbourhoods, the availability rate is not very high because you will probably find apartments in which people live most of the time and rent when they are away from their home.
 ***Tip:*** you can expect to divide by 2 the mean price by choosing a shared room and there are almost everywhere in the city so that you are not stucked in a specific place.
-So, ready to share your room ?
+So, ready to share your room?
 {: .notice--success style="text-align: justify;"}

-## 2. ...and at the right time !
+## 2. ...and at the right time!
 ### Choosing the right period
-Are there some periods of time with higher/lower availabilty ?
+Are there some periods of time with higher/lower availabilty?

 <figure class="align-center" style="width: 700px">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/20190905/ml_plot_availability_over_time.png" alt="Paris Airbnb listing mean availability evolution over time">